Foreign persons includes natural persons and corporations.

 A refund of a surcharge paid is available where a person was a foreign person at the time of the acquisition of an interest in residential land, but then ceases to be a foreign person not more than 12 months after the interest in the residential land was acquired.

 The foreign person can apply to RevenueSA for a refund of the foreign ownership surcharge if the person ceases to be a foreign person not more than 12 months after the acquisition of the interest.
 See Section 72(5) of the Stamp Duties Act 1923.

-A refund form (PDF 235KB) will need to be completed.
+An Application for refund of stamp duty will need to be completed.